WrappedUsername/Web-Dev-Notes/Blog Build Notes/WIP Articles/README.md

 Keeping your secret passphrase safe and secure is essential to the security of your crypto wallets.
 While this can be a difficult task, there are many ways you can do it.
 One way is to make sure that you have the passphrase stored in a fireproof manner, at multiple locations.

 ## Top Hardware Crypto Wallets
-Also known as “cold storage”, cryptocurrency hardware wallets, a physical device that stores your private keys and cryptocurrency.

-Hardware wallets are considered to be the most secure way of storing your cryptocurrency.
-Hardware wallets are not connected to the internet, so they can’t be hacked remotely.
-With the increasing popularity of cryptocurrency, hardware wallets are becoming one of the best ways to store your digital currency.
-A hardware wallet is a physical device that stores your private keys and public keys on a secure chip.
-It is like a USB drive with a screen, which you can use to send or receive cryptocurrency.

 The two most popular types of hardware wallets are the Ledger Nano S and Trezor One.